couthcommander/adjust-for-baseline-matching/README.md

     !r
     install.packages(c('lmtest', 'sandwich', 'data.table'))
-    # nbpMatching is available on CRAN, but the most latest version is on R-Forge
+    # nbpMatching is available on CRAN, but the latest version is on R-Forge
     install.packages("nbpMatching", repos="http://R-Forge.R-project.org")

 ## Running the simulation